 Product/Version: PowerPoint 2010 for Windows

-OS: Windows XP and higher
+OS: Microsoft Windows XP and higher

 Provides several options for protecting your presentation.
 You can mark your presentation as "final", apply a password, make your presentation read-only, apply a digital signature, or use Information Rights Management (IRM) to control presentation access.
-These links below provide detailed information:
+The links below provide detailed information:

 Mark as Final